-IECA was formed in 1936.
+IECA was formed in 1936 with first line energized in 1938.
 From our meager beginning during the depression, we have grown into a vital business partner in the community.
-We serve about 24,000 members in Texas, Dent and Phelps counties and parts of Crawford, Gasconade, Maries, Laclede, Pulaski, Wright, and Shannon counties.
-The co-op owns and operates over 5,580 miles of line.
+We serve approximately 24,000 members in Texas, Dent and Phelps counties and parts of Crawford, Gasconade, Maries, Laclede, Pulaski, Wright, and Shannon counties.
+The co-op owns and operates over 5,600 miles of line.

-Intercounty Electric is small enough to listen and close enough to notice the needs of a single consumer.
+Intercounty Electric is still small enough to listen and close enough to notice the needs of a single consumer.
 Intercounty takes a leadership role by putting time, money and expertise to building the local economy and strengthening relationships with consumer-owners.